London Bus Tickets & Passes

 The paper ticket One Day Bus Pass is no longer available.

-If you want the equivalent of an all day bus pass, use a Pay as you go Oyster card.
+If you want the equivalent of an all day bus pass, use a Pay as you go Oyster card or a contactless credit or debit card.

 Unlimited bus travel for one day

-When you use your Oyster to pay for bus travel, there’s a ‘daily cap’.
-This means that if you make 4 or more bus trips £4.40 is the maximum amount deducted from your Oyster card balance in one day.
+When you use a Pay as you go Oyster or a contactless card to pay for bus travel, there’s a ‘daily cap’.
+This means that if you make 4 or more bus trips, £4.40 is the maximum amount deducted from your cards in one day.

 How does the ‘daily cap’ for buses work?